tkw1536/inform.everyone.wtf/README.md

 - `cookies`: Show a cookies warning
 - `noborder`: Don't show a border
 - `small`: Use a `small` instead of a `p`
+- `transparent`: Don't add a background, even in fixed positioning.
 ## Deploy

 - Run `yarn deploy` to push to gh-pages